kree-nickm/Moon-Mod-Tools/README.md

 * An Object as `definition`, which is the application command definition.
 Documentation for this definition can be found at the following links:
   * [Global commands](https://discord.com/developers/docs/interactions/application-commands#create-global-application-command-json-params)
   * [Guild-specific commands](https://discord.com/developers/docs/interactions/application-commands#create-guild-application-command-json-params).

+Note that there are other ways to add application commands; this method is to make it easier to add them via the configuration file.

 ## Modules
 A module is a set of features with a common purpose.
 Each module should be contained within its own directory inside of the `modules/` directory.
 Inside of the module's directory, a file named `index.mjs` must be present, which will be imported when the module is loaded.
 An example module index file: